-These fees are often passed along to the party that benefited at closing.
+These fees are usually passed along to the party that benefited at closing.

-This is worth knowing about if you intend to use this to pay for any part of your land sale.
+This is worth knowing if you intend to use a wire to pay for any part of your land sale.

 Affidavits, power of attorney, and other documents